Ryan Poehling: Pittsburgh Penguins

-On July 16, 2022, Poehling was traded to the Pittsburgh Penguins, along with defenseman Jeff Petry, in exchange for defenseman Mike Matheson and a fourth-round pick in the 2023 NHL Entry Draft.
+On July 16, 2022, Poehling was traded to the Pittsburgh Penguins, along with defenseman Jeff Petry, in exchange for defenseman Mike Matheson and a 2023 fourth-round pick.
+In the following 2022–23 season, appearing in a depth forward role, Poehling recorded seven goals and 14 points through 53 regular season games with the Penguins.

+Philadelphia Flyers

+As a free agent from the Penguins, on July 1, 2023, Poehling was signed to a one-year, $1.4 million contract with the Philadelphia Flyers for the 2023–24 season.
+On January 27, 2024, Poehling signed a two-year contract extension with the Flyers.

+Anaheim Ducks

+On June 23, 2025, Poehling, along with a 2025 second-round pick, and a 2026 fourth-round pick, was traded to the Anaheim Ducks in exchange for Trevor Zegras.

 International play

-Poehling scored 3 points in the 2018 World Junior Championships to help Team USA win the bronze medal.
+Poehling scored three points in the 2018 World Junior Championships to help the United States national junior team win the bronze medal.

-On December 24, 2018, Poehling was named to Team USA's roster for the 2019 World Junior Ice Hockey Championships.
-Poehling scored a natural hat-trick and one assist on December 30, 2018 against Team Sweden to help close a 4–0 gap and lead the game to overtime.
-While Team USA lost to Team Finland 2–3 in the gold medal round, Poehling was named the tournament MVP and best forward.
+On December 24, 2018, Poehling was named to United States roster for the 2019 World Junior Championships.
+Poehling recorded a natural hat trick and one assist on December 30, against Sweden national junior team to help close a 4–0 gap and lead the game to overtime.
+While United States lost 3–2 to Finland national junior team in the gold medal game, Poehling was named the tournament MVP and best forward.
 He ended the tournament with eight points (5G, 3A) in six games.

 Personal life

-Poehling has two older twin brothers, Nick and Jack, who also play hockey.
-His uncle Stan Palmer played hockey for the University of Minnesota Duluth and was drafted 177th overall by the Montreal Canadiens in the 1977 NHL Amateur Draft.
+Poehling has two older twin brothers, Nick and Jack, who also play ice hockey.
+His uncle Stan Palmer played hockey for the University of Minnesota Duluth and was drafted 177th overall by the Montreal Canadiens in the 1977 NHL amateur draft.